maheedharpamuru/Resume/Resume.md

 This service manages credit balance of customers, notifies customers monthly with balance, warns customer if credit limits particular amount.
 *	Used DynamoDB to store customer credit information, Lambda function to listen to customer updates through DynamoDB streams.
 *	Lambda function checks credit amount and notifies customer using SNS.
-Document Indexer and Retrieval engine on Wikipedia in Java Github
-*	The main goal of the project is to create a fast and efficient document indexer and retrieval engine for Wikipedia
 ### Patents
 * Apparatus, system and method for providing switching with a T-coil circuit.
 * Apparatus, method and system for asymmetric, full-duplex communication.